aspose-total/Aspose.Total-Products/total/en/java/conversion/xml-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XML to PPS" h2="Export XML to PPS via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to easily convert XML to PPS within any Java J2SE, J2EE, or J2ME application.
+The suite includes Aspose.PDF for Java and Aspose.Slides for Java, two powerful APIs that allow developers to quickly and easily convert XML to PPS.

+Aspose.PDF for Java is a powerful PDF processing API that enables developers to export XML to PPTX.
+It provides a wide range of features, such as the ability to create, edit, and convert PDF documents, as well as the ability to extract text, images, and other content from PDF documents.
+It also supports a variety of other features, such as the ability to add annotations, watermarks, and digital signatures to PDF documents.

+Aspose.Slides for Java is a powerful PowerPoint Processing API that enables developers to convert PPTX to PPS.
+It provides a wide range of features, such as the ability to create, edit, and convert PowerPoint presentations, as well as the ability to extract text, images, and other content from PowerPoint presentations.
+It also supports a variety of other features, such as the ability to add animations, transitions, and shapes to PowerPoint presentations.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XML to PPS within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XML to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to PPS.
+By combining the powerful features of Aspose.PDF for Java and Aspose.Slides for Java, developers can quickly and easily convert XML to PPS within any Java J2SE, J2EE, or J2ME application.
+Aspose.Total for Java is a comprehensive suite of APIs that makes it easy for developers to convert XML to PPS with minimal effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}